EBCoP/technique-tuesday-2017-06-27/README.md

 Today, I introduce four different programming methods to import the data files and concatenate them together.
 The four methods shown are:

-1. Copy/Paste *(Fortunately, nobody really tried this.)*
+1. Copy/Paste *(**WOW:** Nobody attempted it this way.)*
-2. Iterative *(Every single R submission solved the challenge this way.)*
+2. Iterative *(**WOW:** Every single R submission solved the challenge this way.)*
-3. Recursion *(Not a single submission attempted this.)*
+3. Recursion *(**NOTE:** Not a single submission attempted this.)*
-4. Functionals *(This approach may cause extreme euphoria.)*
+4. Functionals *(**WARNING:** This approach may cause extreme euphoria.)*

-The order of ideas and techniques shown here is intentional.
-Copy/Paste is the least efficient way to complete this task, but is conceptually *simple*.
-Functionals are far more efficient and require but a fraction of the code, but are conceptually complex.
-In all cases, the resulting data frame is identical.
-But your time is valuable, so learning a high-level construct to accomplish this task is useful.

 Our task is to import 20 files.
 But we could import 200, or 2,000.
 The actual number of files is irrelevant.
 Each example solution can import an arbitrary number of files.
 Importing 2,000,000 files would take more time, but would not require ANY changes to the code.

+Before we go any further, we should discuss efficiency.
+Each of these examples will complete the task in roughly the same amount of time.
+In this contect, efficiency is about PROGRAMMER efficiency, not program efficiency.
+If we are more productive/efficient, we can spend more time working on the interesting things and less time thinking about data import/management.

 ### Method Examples